codewithheeren/Java/Material/Java Day 6.md

 - Exception is an abnormal condition
 - If a program gets abnormally terminated due to some abnormal condition, then that abnormal condition is known as an exception

-### When an Exception Occurs?

-- Occurs during the execution of a program, that disrupts the normal flow of the program's instructions.

 ### Exception Handling

 - A mechanism uses to handle exceptions using which we define an alternative path for our program execution so that in case an exception occurs, then the program will not abnormally terminate.

 ### Error

-- Abnormal condition in which we cannot handle
+- Abnormal condition which we cannot handle and program gets abnormally terminates that abnormal condition become error.
-- Program cannot recover from error

 **Exception Hierarchy**
 ![exceptions](https://github.com/codewithheeren/Java/assets/87074236/c76209f0-8896-4e2a-939b-ce2e66e206e8)

 ### Classification of Exception

-### Checked Exception
+### Checked Exception / Compile Time Exception

 - Known as compile time exception
-- Child directly under Exception except Runtime Exception
 - Any exception that occurs due to access to some resource outside of JRE environment or outside resource can’t be accessed or not available, then it is a checked exception

-#### Compile Time Exception

-- Compile will check when you access outside resources, that codes must be in a try block.
-- Checked exception needs to be handled is throw or try-catch
+- Checked exception needs to be handled using try-catch block
-- Or declare

-### Unchecked Exception
+### Unchecked Exception / Runtime Exception

 - Known as runtime exception
-- Childs of runtime exception
+- Childs of RuntimeException class
 - Code fail, not compatible, not complete or break in the programs, then it is an unchecked exception

 ### Try Block